Kingdom of Butua: Rozvi conquest

 Around 1683 Butua was conquered by Changamire Dombo, who is thought to have either been head of the Mwenemutapa's royal cattle herd, which he used to gain influence, or the leader of Mutapa's army, dispatched to Rozvi (Note: Derived from the verb kurozva, meaning "to destroy".) territory (the northeast) where he became leader of the Rozvi and rebelled.
 In the northeast, a European-introduced epidemic and famine had swept through the region, and there was likely anger about the Mwenemutapa selling gold-producing land to the Portuguese as prazos, dispossessing Karanga families.
 The Portuguese also dealt directly with chiefs' subjects, disrupting the hierarchical system, with this all propelling Rozvi out-migration.
 The Portuguese's withdrawal from Butua had likely left the Torwa mambo with little support, possibly compounded by his failure to bring rain amid a drought.

-Rozvi traditions mention two rulers or royal lineages in Butua, Chibundule and Tumbare, while Kalanga traditions' only mention of Tumbare is as Chief Councillor for Changamire, however say Tumbare's father tried to take control of Butua three times.
-Catharina Van Waarden considers the Tumbare lineage to have aided Changamire in his conquest.
-Kalanga traditions detail a large battle taking place, ending in Chibundule's defeat, after which he is said to have left for the Matombo a Bhuba mountains and disappeared.
+Rozvi traditions say that in Butua there were two rulers, Chibundule and Tumbare of the soko (monkey/baboon) and bepe (calabash) totems respectively, who both lived on hills (symbolising power and royalty), and that Dombo built his own hill taller than theirs.
+Kalanga (Butua) traditions say that Dombo was only able to defeat Chibundule (represented as having supernatural powers) by giving Chibundule his daughter/sister in marriage who cut his braids (worn like a horn on the fontanelle, symbolising power).
+Gifting a relative as a wife was often an act of submission.
+(Note: One account said that Dombo initially paid tribute to Butua.)
+Chibundule is then said to have been defeated in battle, before fleeing to the Matombo a Bhuba mountains where he disappeared.
+Kalanga traditions also mention Tumbare, but only as a Chief Councillor of Dombo, though they do detail how Tumbare's father attempted to take power three times (the third involving Chibundule's marriage).
+Van Waarden said that, along with the possible relations from Changamire I, Dombo's mother may have been Torwa as her lineage is said to have had the soko totem.
+She also said that factionalism in Butua likely allowed Dombo to support Tumbare to the Butua kingship, before "pushing him aside".
 Certainly by his death in 1696, Changamire controlled all of Butua's territory.
-Changamire founded the Rozvi Empire with its capital at Dhlo-Dhlo, and used Butua as his base to expand into Manyika and Uteve in the 1680s, defeating the Portuguese and expelling Portuguese traders.He also attacked Mutapa in 1693, leading to the overthrow of its ruler.
-Some of the original inhabitants of Butua (now called the Lilima, a Kalanga sub-group) migrated into north-eastern Botswana.
+Changamire founded the Rozvi Empire with its capital at Danamombe, and used Butua as his base for his military campaigns.Some of the original inhabitants of Butua (now called the Lilima, a Kalanga sub-group) migrated into north-eastern Botswana.

-Changamire's dynasty continued to rule in Butua, until it was destroyed during the 1830s amid the Ngoni invasions.